methiladeb/Simple-Card-Game/README.md

 # Simple-Card-Game
-This is a simple card game for a cs class.
+This is a CSCI 33500 Fall 2023 project that simulates a card game environment with classes such as Player, ActionCard, PointCard, Deck, and Hand.
+The Player class manages hands, scores, and interactions between players.
+ActionCard and PointCard extend the Card base class, offering specialized functions for checking playability and printing details.
+The Deck class, a template, handles the addition, drawing, and shuffling of cards.
+Lastly, the Hand class manages the player's hand, supporting operations like reversing and playing cards.

 ## Instructions: